Skip to main content

 npx lhci autorun

-Custom BiModal Tests (Jest + Playwright)
+Custom BiModal Tests (Playwright)

-// bimodal.test.js
+// bimodal.spec.ts

 import { test, expect } from '@playwright/test';

-test('Content visible without JavaScript', async ({ page }) => {
+test('Content visible without JavaScript (FR-1)', async ({ browser }) => {

 });

-test('Data attributes present', async ({ page }) => {
+test('data-agent-* attributes present', async ({ page }) => {

-await page.goto('https://yoursite.com');
+await page.goto('https://yoursite.com/products');

-// Check for entity types
+// Check for agent components

-const products = await page.locator('[data-entity-type="product"]').count();
+const products = await page.locator('[data-agent-component="product-card"]').count();

 expect(products).toBeGreaterThan(0);

-// Check for fields
+// Check for content fields

-const prices = await page.locator('[data-field="price"]').count();
+const prices = await page.locator('[data-agent-content="product-price"]').count();

 expect(prices).toBeGreaterThan(0);